Consensys/doctools.template-site/docs/index.md

 ---
 template: home.html
 title: Technical documentation for ConsenSys products
-description: Template doc project to start your doc site in 5 minutes.
+description: Start your ConsenSys doc site project in 5 minutes.
 links:
   - link: new/
     title: New Features